OluwaseunOkundalaye/Financial-Consumer-Complaints/README.md

 The dataset utilized for this analysis was obtained from Maven Analytics [Website](https://www.mavenanalytics.io/data-playground?dataStructure=Single%20table&order=date_added%2Cdesc&search=financial), a reputable online platform known for providing data analytics training, resources, and practice datasets.
 Maven Analytics offers a wide range of datasets across various domains, allowing users to enhance their analytical skills through hands-on experience with real-world data.

 ## Dataset Overview
 The specific dataset in use contains consumer complaints related to financial products and services from Bank of America.
 It encompasses a comprehensive range of complaints submitted to the Consumer Financial Protection Bureau (CFPB) over a period from 2017 to 2023.
 This dataset serves as an invaluable resource for individuals seeking to practice data analysis techniques and to understand consumer behavior in the financial sector.
-It consists 62,516 rows.
+It consists of 62,516 rows.

 #### Content and Structure
 The dataset is structured to include key attributes such as: